Gamers who wear headsets and glasses at the same time have their task cut out trying to find a combo that works.

 Unless you find faux leather too hot and sticky, there’s very little to choose between these.
 Moreover, if you don’t like the covering for some reason, you can always swap them with a material of your choice.

 The weight of the headset is one of the most underrated aspects that can affect your comfort level greatly.

 Look for headsets that weigh from 7-12oz.
 Anything more can be too uncomfortable for long gaming sessions.

 You might not put too much thought into it.
 But getting glasses with thinner frames for gaming will go a long way to increase your comfort with headphones.

-That sums up our list of the best gaming headset for glasses wearers.
+That sums up our list to find the best gaming headsets for glasses wearers.
 We hope that you enjoyed the read.